-Most of the grandstand seats are reserved so have a look around on Friday or Saturday so you can get to the circuit early on Sunday and reserve your favourite spot.
+Most of the grandstand seats are unreserved so have a look around on Friday or Saturday so you can get to the circuit early on Sunday and reserve your favourite spot.
 Despite there being many grandstands at Interlagos only some of them are available to buy, the others being taken over by corporate hospitality and private clubs.

-Tribune F is one of the better places to watch at Interlagos and offers views of the often copied, but never equaled Senna esses.
+Tribune R is one of the better places to watch at Interlagos and offers views of the often copied, but never equaled Senna esses.
 Turns 1 to 3 tend to be one of the most action packed sections of the Brazilian track with overtaking moves often starting on the main straight, and being resolved in turn 1.

 Grandstand A is a long grandstand that hugs the track along the first part of the Emerson Fittipaldi straight, beginning as the cars accelerate out of Junção, past the pitlane entry and all the way to the point where the track straightens out at the back of the grid.

 From the side nearest to Junção fans have a sweeping vista of an extraordinary amount of the in-field section from about turn 4 to turn 14, though only for fans seated high in the stand.
 You’ll sometimes see overtakes into turn 14

 The other end has the view of the infield obstructed by the pit buildings but these seats do border the last few rows of the grid.
 There isn’t anywhere in the world where you can get this close to an F1 starting grid for such a low cost.
 Looking to your right you’re likely to see drivers setting up for an overtake into the first corner, though the final execution may be out of sight.